joplin/gsoc/readme.md

 >
 > If you have other commitments during GSoC, such as a job, vacation, exams, internship, seminars, or papers to write, disclose them here.
 GSoC should be treated like a full-time job, and we will expect approximately 40 hours of work per week. *If you have conflicts, explain how you will work around them.* If you are found to have conflicts which you did not disclose, you may be failed.
 >
-> Open and clear communication is of utmost importance. **Include your plans for communication in your proposal; daily if possible.** You will need to initiate weekly formal communication such as a blog post on to be agreed placed.
+> Open and clear communication is of utmost importance. **Include your plans for communication in your proposal; daily if possible.** You will need to initiate weekly formal communication such as a blog post on to be agreed place.
 Lack of communication will result in you being failed.
 >
 > **About me**
 >